gowrath/react-mern-example/README.md

 I used Axios to handle POST and GET and SET requests.
 Axios makes it easy to send asynchronous HTTP requests to REST endpoints and perform CRUD operations.

+Node + Express is my middleware/server.
+I have it running on Heroku.

 It is hosted on Firebase:

 https://jbmernstack.web.app